-The final recipe of ETGveggies and I’m so excited to share with you my mom’s pickled beets!
+I’m excited to share with you my mom’s quick pickled beets!
+Most people have strong opinions about beets – they either love them or they don’t like them at all.
 This recipe is what turned me on to beets many years ago!

-This pickled beet recipe is super simple and exactly how my mom makes them.
-She didn’t bother with any sweetener (she liked them tangy!) or added spices.
+This pickled beet recipe is super simple and exactly how my mom has been making it for as long as I can remember.
+She didn’t bother with any sweeteners (she liked them tangy!) or added spices.
 She is a to-the-point lady and this is what this recipe is.

-This is the way I grew up eating them and I didn’t make any adjustments.
+Since this is the way I grew up eating them, I didn’t make any adjustments.
 But you can make them your own!
+I included some tasty additions in the ‘substitutions and additions’ section below.

-I love having these on hand to add to salads, power bowl, as a side to my eggs in the morning, on avocado toast, and more.
-To be honest, most of the time I just eat them out of the jar as a snack.
+I love having these on hand to add to salads, power bowls, as a side to my eggs in the morning, on avocado toast, and more.
+Most of the time I just eat them out of the jar as a snack.
 I suggest doubling or tripling the batch as they last up to a month in the refrigerator!

 Beets nutrition